AdobeDocs/platform-learn.en/help/data-collection/web-sdk/implementation-tutorial/configure-the-server/create-a-schema.md

 ![Schemas view](../../../assets/implementation-strategy/schemas-view.png)

 Select [!UICONTROL Create schema] in the top-right corner.
 A menu is displayed.
-Select [!UIControl XDM ExperienceEvent].
+Select [!UICONTROL XDM ExperienceEvent].

 At this point, a dialog should be displayed asking you which field groups you would like to add to your schema.
 The first field group that you should select is the field group named [!UICONTROL AEP Web SDK ExperienceEvent].
 This field group adds a set of fields that accommodates data automatically collected by Adobe Experience Platform Web SDK.